protocol/nft-website/docs/tutorial/end-to-end-experience.md

 ##### Get an API key

-You need to grab an API key from Pinata.
-Your API key allows Minty to interact with your Pinata account automatically.
+Next, you need to grab an API key from Pinata.
+Your API key allows Minty to interact automatically with your Pinata account.

 1. Log into Pinata and select **API keys** from the sidebar menu.
 1. Click **New Key**.